 3. Location and Airspace

 Seattle presents unique challenges.
 Much of the city falls under Class B airspace controlled by Seattle-Tacoma International Airport, which means operators need LAANC (Low Altitude Authorization and Notification Capability) authorization from the FAA to fly legally in many areas.
 Some locations near Boeing Field, Renton Municipal Airport, or Joint Base Lewis-McChord have additional restrictions.
+Our guide to drone videography rules in Seattle covers Part 107, LAANC, and permits in detail.
 Operators who regularly fly in controlled airspace may charge a premium for the additional planning and compliance work.

 4. Editing and Post-Production